 STUDENTS WITH SPECIAL NEEDS

-The only exception for new applicants relative to age is an older student (entering grades 3 through 8) who has had a recent individually administered psychoeducational evaluation that determines the child has an intellectual or developmental disability, dyslexia, attention deficits, autism spectrum disorder, or a defined social-emotional need and is looking to attend one of the following M.O.S.T. partner schools or programs.
+The only exception for new applicants relative to age is an older student (entering grades 3 through 8) who has had a recent individually administered psychoeducational evaluation that determines the child has an intellectual or developmental disability, dyslexia, attention deficits, autism spectrum disorder, or a defined social-emotional need and is looking to one of several approved M.O.S.T. partner schools or programs.
 The family of a child with special needs must still qualify financially for a scholarship based on the same income eligibility scale as other applicants.
 A recent written document of a professional’s diagnosis and recommendations must be included with the application.
-Special-needs students in high school are given leniency relative to the GPA requirements.
+Students with special needs in high school are given leniency relative to the GPA requirements.